vikanshu-joshi/Weather/README.md

 - **Local Data Storage:** Implements Room as a local database management system, storing and retrieving data for efficient offline functionality.
 - **Image Caching:** Integrates Coil for image loading and caching, enhancing performance when displaying weather-related images.
 - **Portrait and Landscape Support:** Ensures a consistent and visually appealing user experience in both portrait and landscape orientations.
+- **Every day notifications:** Notifies users every day in the morning regarding weather and AQI updates for the day.
+At 9 AM.

 ## Tech Stack